-For this explanation, we will use the January month.
-Below is a screenshot - we can't fit the whole worksheet into the image so you can just simply download the Accounting Excel Template to look at it properly.
+For this explanation, I will use the Month1 month.
+Below is a screenshot - I can't fit the whole worksheet into the image so you can just simply download the Accounting Excel Template to look at it properly.

-You will see in red writing it says ‘Bank Account #1’ – you can rename this, if you haven’t done so already, to a name of your choice by going on the Control page – see Cell F11.
+You will see in red writing it says ‘Bank Account #1’ – you can rename this, if you haven’t done so already, to a name of your choice by going on the Accounts Headers page.